mwang840/IShowSpeed/README.md

 -Change the testServers in <b>speed.ts</b> and replace it with the id of your server

--Place the mongo db password uri under the .env file MONGO_URI = mongo uri with your servers password goes here
+-Place the mongo db password uri under the config.env file

 -Run ***npm run dev***  which puts the bot online and enables the slash commands